About

 She is the author of Unsettling: Surviving Extinction Together, which reimagines an environmentalism that is queer, anti-racist, feminist, and woven into every aspect of our lives.

-Her writing has appeared in Identity Theory, The Rumpus, PANK Magazine, The Toast, Scuba Diver Life, SEVENSEAS Magazine, American Wild Magazine, and other publications.
+Her writing has appeared in Identity Theory, Buckman Journal, The Rumpus, PANK Magazine, The Toast, Scuba Diver Life, SEVENSEAS Magazine, American Wild Magazine, and other publications.

 She holds a Bachelor of Arts in anthropology from Williams College and a Master of Fine Arts in creative writing from the University of Washington.